 The purpose of a human being is to serve everyone, all people, and not to serve some people only, which inevitably means causing harm to others.

 For a Christian, love for one’s fatherland stands in the way of love for one’s neighbor.
-And therefore, as love for one’s family had to be sacrificed to love for one’s fatherland in the ancient world, so too love for one’s fatherland must give way for love for one’s neighbor in the Christian world.
+And therefore, as love for one’s family had to be sacrificed to love for one’s fatherland in the ancient world, so too must love for one’s fatherland give way to love for one’s neighbor in the Christian world.

-If we consider the blindness of people who are not trying to discover the meaning of their lives unnatural, then the blindness of those who believe in God while leading bad lives is even more terrible.
-Almost everyone falls under one of these types of blindness.
+If we deem the blindness of those who are not trying to discover the meaning of their lives unnatural, then the blindness of those who believe in God while leading bad lives is even more terrible.
+Almost everyone falls under one of these kinds of blindness.

 — Pascal